March 2021 update: the research report has now been published on the SIEM website.

 “Internationalisation at Home is the purposeful integration of international and intercultural dimensions into the formal and informal curriculum of all students within domestic learning environments”.
 Beelen and Jones, 2017.

 The scope of this project is broad, and UUKi are interested in all the ways in which universities are celebrating their campus diversity and offering international opportunities to students and staff in the UK.
 The project invited examples of activities across a number of areas including but not limited to online collaboration, mentoring and volunteering programmes, intercultural events, international campus engagement, buddy schemes, blended mobility, and virtual mobility.

 This project will showcase ways in which universities are creating international opportunities in the UK.
 The project will provide:

-The call for project institutions closed on May 30 2020.
-The findings of the project will be published throughout the Autumn and Spring terms of the 2020-21 academic year.
+The findings of the project will be published throughout the Spring semester of the 2020-21 academic year.